X-Men Blue: "Cry Havok"

 Magneto discovers that Emma Frost and the Hellfire Club are planning something and heads to their mansion to investigate, coming face to face with Sebastian Shaw whose powers have been augmented by Miss Sinister.
-Although they pretend to be in league with Miss Sinister and Bastion (who are planning to use their combined technology to cause an increase in the mutant population), Havok and Emma Frost privately conspire to double cross them when the moment arises.
+Although they pretend to be in league with Miss Sinister and Bastion (who are planning to use their combined technology to cause an increase in the mutant population), Havok and Frost privately conspire to double cross them when the moment arises.
 Malice is revealed to have possessed Polaris and, although she manages to break free, Malice has already gravely injured the Raksha leaving only one, Gazing Nightshade, unharmed.
 Jimmy and Bloodstorm rescue Xorn from a group of Marauders and regroup with Polaris, Gazing Nightshade and new recruit Daken to form a new team of X-Men.
-Magneto meets with Miss Sinister, Bastion, Havok and Emma and tries to convince them to reconsider their actions but they refuse and defeat him.
+Magneto meets with Miss Sinister, Bastion, Havok and Frost and tries to convince them to reconsider their actions but they refuse and defeat him.
 The group unleash their technology and mutants all over the world begin to develop new mutations that they are unable to control.
-Miss Sinister reveals that their technology also takes away their free will, allowing her to control them and, while Emma is taken aback, Havok explains that he knew all along and supports her plan.
+Miss Sinister reveals that their technology also takes away their free will, allowing her to control them and, while Frost is taken aback, Havok explains that he knew all along and supports her plan.
 The X-Men do battle with the mutants and are captured while Magneto flees and meets with Exodus and Elixir who help him to heal the new mutants.
-Emma turns on Sinister and frees Jimmy, who kills Sinister, before releasing the rest of the X-Men.
-Xorn sacrifices himself to kill Bastion and Polaris, with Emma's help, breaks through to Havok and makes him see the error of his ways.
-Emma meets with Magneto, who vows to destroy her for what she has done.
+Frost turns on Sinister and frees Jimmy, who kills Sinister, before releasing the rest of the X-Men.
+Xorn sacrifices himself to kill Bastion and Polaris, with Frost's help, breaks through to Havok and makes him see the error of his ways.
+Frost meets with Magneto, who vows to destroy her for what she has done.
 In the depths of space, a traumatised Cyclops is unable to come to terms with Jean's death and, despite having some difficulty, Beast manages to fly their ship back home.